 Other ideas to consider:

-- Work with your teen to develop a realistic budget, set long and short-term financial goals and plans for achieving them.
+Work with your teen to develop a realistic budget, set long and short-term financial goals and plans for achieving them.
+You can even include them in planning your family budget to see how it works.